Skip to content

 UWS validates the shape and references.
 The bound runtime decides whether it supports the named extension profile.

 When you use the public uws.runtime.1.0 supplement, x-uws-runtime.type is required and must be one of the supplement's non-HTTP runtime selectors.
-Use OpenAPI operation bindings for HTTP calls; do not model HTTP as x-uws-runtime.type: http.
+Use source operation bindings for HTTP and event calls; do not model HTTP as x-uws-runtime.type: http.

 Validation Checklist